How To Check Back Into The Real World After Being OOO

 Advertisement

-And beyond that, a good way to get your vacation brain back into gear is to factor in ways to take a break or take care of yourself on a day-to-day basis so that you're not just in a cycle of burning out, taking a vacation to deal with that burnout, and then burning out from the chaos of catching up from the vacation.
+And beyond that, a good way to get your holiday brain back into gear is to factor in ways to take a break or take care of yourself on a day-to-day basis so that you're not just in a cycle of burning out, taking a vacation to deal with that burnout, and then burning out from the chaos of catching up from the holiday.

 "Think about on an ongoing basis, what can you build into your week to keep your stress levels at a manageable rate so you’re not having those high swings [from one end of the spectrum to the other]," Dr. Ballard says, suggesting that you make it a priority to take breaks in the day, or decompress without checking your email once you get home.

-"It makes sense to make the most of vacations, to have benefits that last as long as they can and you don’t want that to go away," he says.
+"It makes sense to make the most of holidays, to have benefits that last as long as they can and you don’t want that to go away," he says.

 Advertisement